ABCs of Documentation: Make an Airtight Case for Termination

 So managers need to remember the old Jack Webb mantra from Dragnet: Just the facts, ma’am.

-When they write up an employee, managers need to ask themselves a couple of key questions:
+When managers write up employees, they’ll need to ask themselves a couple of key questions:

-- Have I described what happened, and its effect on our operation?
+- Have I described its effect on our operation?

 - Have I avoided interpreting the employee’s behavior?